FolderItem.Constructor(path as String, pathMode as FolderItem.PathModes, followAlias as Boolean = true)

 Creates a new FolderItem.
 When you create a FolderItem with the New command, you can pass the full or relative path to the new FolderItem as an optional parameter.

-If the path points to an alias or shortcut, the file will resolve to the file pointed to by the alias or shortcut.
-If you need to point to the alias/shortcut itself, use GetTrueFolderItem in place of this constructor.
+If the path points to an alias or shortcut, the file will resolve to the file pointed to by the alias or shortcut when followAlias is True.
+If you need to point to the alias/shortcut itself, use False for the followAlias parameter.

 The optional PathMode parameter allows you to specify the type of path: Native, Shell, or URL.
 If Path cannot be resolved to a FolderItem, an UnsupportedFormatException is raised.
 This is notably the case when a folder does not exist within the given Path or when you do not have the correct access permissions for something in the path.
 Only the last component of the path is allowed not to exist.